In e-books trial, U.S. says Apple conspired with publishers

 The five publishers were Pearson Plc’s Penguin Group, News Corp’s HarperCollins Publishers Inc, CBS Corp’s Simon & Schuster Inc, Hachette Book Group Inc and MacMillan.

-The U.S. government is not seeking damages, but instead an order blocking Apple from engaging in similar conduct.
-However, if Apple is found liable, it could still face damages in a separate trial by 33 state attorneys general, who would seek civil penalties on behalf of consumers.
+The U.S. government is not seeking damages but instead an order blocking Apple from engaging in similar conduct.
+However, if Apple is found liable, it could still face damages in a separate trial by the state attorneys general, who would seek civil penalties on behalf of consumers.

 ‘TENTATIVE VIEW’